tinmarino/abism/abism/doc/dev.md

 A state object serves to represent the current user input

 __Idea__:
-It would be nice to futher formalize the interfaces, operations, and data types. i.e. draw a software architecture.
+It would be nice to further formalize the interfaces, operations, and data types. i.e. draw a software architecture.

 __Code__:
 [util.py](/abism/util.py) (search "def get_state")

+---

 ### The result and error object